0x6A6471/praxe/README.md

 # Praxe

 Praxe is a user-friendly interface for Bitcoin transaction exploration and analysis.
-It provides a modern, intuitive way to inspect and understand Partially Signed Bitcoin Transactions (PSBTs) using [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) for core Bitcoin functionality.

-Whether you're debugging transaction construction, verifying transaction details before signing, or learning how Bitcoin transactions work, Praxe makes it easy to explore every aspect of a PSBT in real-time.

 > [!WARNING]
 > Praxe is a work in progress.